srid99/elementary-setup/INSTRUCTIONS.md

 ### Oh-My-Zsh

-Configure the needed Oh-My-Zsh plugins like z, mvn, vagrant, git and the rest.
-The theme I use is "intheloop".
+Configure the needed Oh-My-Zsh plugins like (z mvn docker git) and so on.
+The theme I prefer is "intheloop".

 ### NPM